John Cusack: Israel–Palestine

 Cusack has been fiercely critical of Israel's military actions against Palestinians.
 He criticized Israel's killing of Palestinians in the 2014 Gaza War, and retweeted articles supporting Gaza for weeks.
 In 2018, Cusack signed an open letter in support of Lorde cancelling performances in Israel, which was in response to a request from the BDS movement.

 In June 2019, Cusack tweeted out an image of a large fist with a blue Star of David crushing a small crowd of people next to a quote by neo-Nazi Kevin Alfred Strom often misattributed to Voltaire: "To learn who rules over you, simply find out who you are not allowed to criticize".
 In the tweet, Cusack added the words "Follow the money."
-He said that the tweet was meant to criticize Israel's policies against Palestinians, but nonetheless deleted the tweet and apologized, saying that "antisemitism has no place in any rational political dialogue".
+He later deleted the tweet and apologized, saying that "In reaction to Palestinian human rights under Israeli occupation, an issue that concerns anyone fighting for justice, I [retweeted] and quickly deleted an image that's harmful to both Jewish and Palestinian friends, and for that I'm sorry... antisemitism has no place in any rational political dialogue".

-Following the 2023 Hamas-led attack on Israel and the Israeli invasion of the Gaza Strip, Cusack signed another open letter (Artists4Ceasefire) urging Joe Biden to "call for and facilitate a ceasefire without delay..."
-He also blocked and direct messaged pro-Israel and Zionist Twitter users' insults, and asserted that Israel is conducting a genocide in Gaza.
+Following the 2023 October 7 attacks and the subsequent Israeli invasion of the Gaza Strip, Cusack signed an open letter (Artists4Ceasefire) urging Joe Biden to "call for and facilitate a ceasefire without delay".
+He also blocked and direct messaged pro-Israel and Zionist Twitter users' insults, and said that Israel is conducting a genocide in Gaza.

+In 2024, the pro-Israel group StopAntisemitism included Cusack in its list of candidates for its "Antisemite of the Year" award, alongside other critics of Israel such as activist Greta Thunberg and politician Cori Bush.
+In response, Cusack called the group "lunatics" and their statements about him "ridiculous lies".

 On July 7, 2025, Cusack posted a meme on social media website Bluesky linking former United States Secretary of State Antony Blinken to Jeffrey Epstein, leading to Cusack being accused of antisemitism.
-Cusack later deleted the post within two hours after posting it.
+Cusack deleted the post within two hours after posting it.